Eric Forrester: Storylines

 In 2001, the shipping magnate, Massimo Marone, comes to town and woos Ridge's mother, Stephanie.
 Ridge opposes his efforts, and during a heated argument with him, cuts his hand deeply.
 This leads to a hospital visit and a doctor's discovery, divulged to Stephanie, that the blood types of Eric and Ridge make it impossible for them to be father and son.
 Stephanie reveals to Massimo that he is Ridge's father, conceived during a trip to Lake Geneva in their college days.
 The truth eventually comes out to both Eric and Ridge, and at first it puts an extra burden on the already strained relationship between them.
 Yet, despite the efforts of Eric's biological sons, Thorne and Rick—who exploit Ridge's lack of a biological tie to Eric—he continues to favor Ridge over the rest of his children.

-In 2005, Eric divorces Stephanie when he finds out that she supposedly faked a heart attack.
+In 2005, Eric divorces Stephanie when he finds out that she faked a heart attack.
 He returns to Brooke and they remarry, becoming co-CEOs of Forrester Creations and firing Stephanie.
-Stephanie later discovers a trust which her father had set up for her 40 years before, and which Eric had kept hidden, making her sole owner of the company.
-She takes over, fires them as CEOs but rehires them as designers, consigned to a basement office.
-The pair divorce the following year, as Brooke ends up back with Ridge (after a short relationship with Massimo's other son, Nick Marone), and Eric returns to Stephanie.
+Stephanie later discovers a trust which her father had set up for her 40 years before which Eric kept hidden, making her sole owner of the company.
+She fires them as CEOs but rehires them as designers, consigned to a basement office.
+The pair divorce the following year and Eric returns to Stephanie.

-However, in 2007, Eric's marriage to Stephanie is strained again when he learns that her machinations to get rid of Brooke.
+Eric's marriage to Stephanie is strained again when he learns that her machinations to get rid of Brooke.
 This leads, by a circuitous route, to Eric and Donna Logan, Brooke's sister, becoming secret lovers.
 Eric's family are against this relationship, and scheme to keep them apart.
-Nick, who now owns Forrester, makes divorcing Stephanie a condition of selling the company back to Eric.
-During a Forrester fashion show, Stephanie convinces Thorne and Felicia to lock Donna in a steam room while she wears the showstopper gown, hoping to ruin the show and make Donna look responsible.
+Nick Marone, who now owns Forrester, makes divorcing Stephanie a condition of selling the company back to Eric.
 Stephanie prepares a more devious plot after she is shot and discovers who shot her: Donna's brother, Storm Logan.
-She conceals her knowledge from the police on the condition that Donna leave Eric.
-Stephanie's schemes, and the schemes made on her behalf, ultimately fail.
-She and Eric sign divorce papers on in May 2008, and he and Donna marry later that month.
+She conceals her knowledge that Donna and Brooke's brother, Storm Logan, shot her from the police on the condition that Donna leaves Eric.
+The schemes fail and Stephanie and Eric divorce, and he and Donna marry later that month.